 If any amount on line 3 was a distribution from a SIMPLE IRA received within 2 years from the date you first participated in the SIMPLE IRA plan, you must multiply that amount by 25% instead of 10%.
 These distributions are included in boxes 1 and 2a of Form 1099-R and are designated with code S in box 7.

 Part II-Additional Tax on Certain Distributions From Education Accounts

-This tax does not apply to distributions:
+This tax does not apply to distributions that are includible in income if:

 • Due to the death or disability of the beneficiary;